Frequently Asked Questions

 Why should I sign in to DC@SPU?

-Signing in to DC@SPU will allow you to manage and edit your submissions, access submission statistics, create and manage your SelectedWorks account, and manage who you “Follow.”
+Signing in to DC@SPU will allow you to manage and edit your submissions, access submission statistics, and manage who you “Follow.”
 Following an author, publication, institution, or discipline allows the user to receive a weekly email highlighting current research.

 { top }